 Demand for our site rentals depends on demand for communication sites from wireless carriers, which, in turn, depends on the demand for wireless services.
-Most types of wireless services currently require ground-based network facilities, including communication sites for transmission and reception.
 The demand for our sites depends on certain factors which we cannot control, including:

 - . the level of demand for wireless services generally; - . the financial condition and access to capital of wireless carriers; - the strategy of carriers with respect to owning or leasing communication sites; - . changes in telecommunications regulations; and - .general economic conditions.